Friday, 29 March 2024

 In 1945 an Egyptian farmer found an ancient earthenware jar filled with leather bound papyrus books.
 These were found to be 'gnostic' gospels and one describes how Peter was jealous and resented Mary Magdalene, probably due to her closeness to Jesus or of the power she could attain to deliver the Christian message as a competitor to Peter.
 In the early years of Christianity, women were often seen as powerful spiritual leaders, even Bishops of the church.
 Paul was misogynistic and wrote resentfully that women should not speak in church.

-For 1,400 years, Mary Magdalene suffered a gross injustice, as she was accused by the Papacy of prostitution.
+For 1,400 years, Magdalene suffered a gross injustice, as she was accused by the Papacy of prostitution.
 There is nothing in the New Testament to associate her name with this way of making money.
 Was Jesus a pimp?
 It is highly unlikely that she was a prostitute, as Jewish women and the entire society were very strict and kept the most extreme laws.
 At the time, with Roman soldiers in the city, the foulest of diseases would have been rampant amongst prostitutes, and any woman involved in this would have been driven from the city.

 But so often, we see she is said to be a prostitute again, sexed up and sensationalised to sell a book and to improve careers as writer or TV presenter.
 Jesus, we know is a circumcised Jewish healer and teacher, whom Magdalene called “Rabbi”.
 Jesus had a purple robe of kingship placed over his shoulders, a crown of thorns placed upon his head, and had a sign placed above his crucified body, inscribed with “Jesus of Nazareth, King of the Jews’!

-From the 4th century, Mary Magdalene and Mary of Bethany, and maybe Mary of Egypt were confused together by the Roman Church.
+From the 4th century, Magdalene and Mary of Bethany, and maybe Mary of Egypt were confused together by the Roman Church.
 Mary of Egypt was a 6th century saint.
 She lived a dissolute life in Alexandria where she gave sexual services and begged for money.
 It is said she used the money to go to Jerusalem and visited the Baptist’s ministry on the River Jordan where she received forgiveness.
 Her emancipated and naked body was hardly recognisable and she was given a cloak to cover her naked body.
 Miracles surrounded her death.

-We are told in the Gospel of Luke, that Martha busied herself providing for the disciples when they called at Bethany, and Mary sat and listened to Jesus teaching.
+We are told in the Gospel of Luke, that Martha busied herself providing for the disciples when they called at Bethany, and Mary her sister, sat and listened to Jesus teaching.
 These two types of behaviour were compared, and Jesus said that Mary chose the best one.
 That might be so, but women across all time might not have had such an option; work being a necessary part of the life of women to this day!

 Roman Catholics, in recent years, have defined each Mary more clearly.
 Now the Magdalene’s feast day is 22nd July and Mary of Bethany, with Martha and her brother Lazarus, is on 29th July.